 Key Stage 3 (Years 7, 8 & 9)

 In KS3 students study Information and Communication Technology (ICT) where they develop practical skills in many packaged software applications such as spreadsheets; word processing; database management; website creation; graphics editing.
 Students also learn computer programming using Scratch (a visual, block-based programming language) and in Year 9 they are introduced to Python.
 This allows them to become active creators and controllers of technology, instead of just being passive users.

 ICT combines theory with practice throughout Key Stage 3 and students are always encouraged to reflect upon and discuss the ethical and moral issues related to technology.

 Key Stage 4 (Years 10 & 11)

 Students may continue to develop their ICT skills into KS4 by choosing the IGCSE IT option, where theory continues to be combined with practice.
 The theory component is extremely broad covering almost every software application and every input/output device imaginable.
 Systems analysis and design is approached through a "real world" project at school and the effects of ICT on society are investigated.
-Practical work extends what has already been learned in KS3 such as creation of multi-table relational databases; use of html/css script to create web sites rather than using a visual tool to generate them.
+Practical work extends what has already been learned in KS3 such as the creation of multi-table relational databases; use of HTML/CSS script to create websites rather than using a visual tool to generate them.